moodboom/quick-http/README.md

 }
 ```

+### Getting started

 This project provides an example starting point for you to create your own API server.
 To start:

 * get the [moodboom/Reusable] project, it provides the base classes for this project
 * search and replace all instances of my_quick_http_app with your application name - do a case-insensitive search with and without separators